koodaamo/cns.recipe.symlink/cns/recipe/symlink/tests/README.txt

 /sources/my_dir/my_file2.txt
 /destinations/

-Note that this is rooted at a temporary directory, not system root.
+These are rooted at a temporary directory, not system root:

 >>> sources = tmpdir("sources")
 >>> mkdir(sources, "my_dir")